- Examine elements of plot, specifically conflict, climax, and resolution

 Not only is The Giver a superlative example of character development, this novel provokes opinions from students on philosophical issues surrounding the structure of human society.
 My students loved writing an additional chapter to the book.
 The chapters were short enough to allow for sharing time, and it was amazing to me to see their creativity.

-Students should fill in a plot diagram while reading to identify the main elements of conflict, climax, and resolution.
+Step 1: Students should fill in a Plot Diagram printable as they read to identify the main elements of conflict, climax, and resolution.
 These are key elements to consider when writing an additional chapter in the book.

 Supporting All Learners